bytedash-dev/telegram-relay/README.md

 The JSON serialiser library must be configured to account for this requirement.

 ### Downloaded/Uploaded files are temporary
-The files downloaded/uploaded using TDLib APIs are valid and accessible only during the same connection to the **Telegram Relay** SignalR Hub.
+The files downloaded/uploaded using TDLib and REST APIs are valid and accessible only during the same connection to the **Telegram Relay** SignalR Hub.
 Once disconnected, those files are purged.
-The files are no longer accessible to subsequent sesions of the same Telegram Account and has to be re-downloaded again.
-In order to prevent that, our application has to keep a cache to survive re-connection.
+The files are no longer accessible to subsequent sessions of the same Telegram Account and has to be re-downloaded again.
+In order to prevent that, the application that we build has to keep a cache to survive re-connection.